 While the sound quality isn’t in the category of some of the highest quality in-earphones on the market, they outperform a vast majority of models in its same price range and can even compete with some models that are a little higher in price.

 Only Significant Drawbacks

-If the lack of in-line controls are a big issue for you, then you can choose to purchase an optional cable for the SE215s that offers complete controls.
+If the lack of in-line controls is a big issue for you, then you can choose to purchase an optional cable for the SE215s that offers complete controls.
 The cable is available for an additional $50 and depending on how attached you are to that type of functionality it can make a big difference.

 Final Thoughts – Are the Shure SE215’s Worth the Price?

-The SE215s are solid midrange in-ear headphones that offer a nice balance between performance, price point and comfort.
+The SE215s Earphones are solid midrange in-ear headphones that offer a nice balance between performance, price point, and comfort.
 Its technology is proven and the overall construction of the headphones based on appearance and past customer reviews is excellent.
 These headphones probably won’t blow you away in any one category of performance but they do everything well and the comfort is far above the average pair of earphones in its category.

 For under $100, or $150 if you want in-line controls, you get a pair of headphones that offer the best basic features of a premium pair of earphones as well as sound quality that is well above any pair of budget earphones.
-We have no issue recommending the SE215s as an overall solid value for music enthusiasts, professionals and those who are seeking an above average audio experience without spending a lot of money.
+We have no issue recommending the SE215s as an overall solid value for music enthusiasts, professionals, and those who are seeking an above-average audio experience without spending a lot of money.